davips/hdict/README.md

 Please see the [website](https://hosh.page) for more detailed usage information.

 ## Overview
-**Shortly**: A data structure based on a novel identification paradigm useful for frictionless computing, experiments, distributed data, among others.
+Shortly, `hdict` is a data structure useful for frictionless experiments, distributed data, among others.

-**Formally**: Hosh-based cacheable lazy dict with predictable/deterministic universally (probabilistically guaranteed) unique identifiers.
+It can be more formally defined as a hosh¹-based cacheable lazy `dict` with predictable/deterministic universally unique² identifiers.

+This library is stable for the most common scenarios.
+However, we will wait for more use in the wild before reaching the major version 1.
+See the Section Versioning below for more information.

+¹ hosh: _Operable HaSH_

+² unique: _probabilistically guaranteed_

 ### Context